Apply To Volunteer

 Frequently Asked Questions

+We have power on the island!
+Our new solar power setup means you can charge your phones, computers and cameras throughout the day.
 If you have a battery pack for your phone it is a good idea to bring this charged as well.

 Bugs and bites